Exams & Other Veterinary Services

 Emergency & Urgent Care

-Emergencies are accepted anytime our clinic is open.
+Emergencies are accepted from 9a to 4p.
 If you feel you have an emergency with your pet, call us or come to the hospital immediately.
 If possible, it is best to call before coming in so that a staff member can advise you on your particular emergency.

 Appointments & Walk-Ins

 We recommend scheduling appointments whenever possible, but we also understand that sometimes there are unforeseen circumstances where this is not always possible.
-This is why we always welcome walk-ins during normal business hours.
+This is why we welcome walk-ins from 9a to 4p.
 Additionally, emergencies are always attended to first for everyone’s safety.

 Dogs: rabies, distemper, hepatitis/adenovirus, and parvovirus